Radiologic Technology

 - Equivalent Anatomy and Physiology course at another college or university with a grade "C" or better.

-- Mathematics (One of these following criteria must be met.
+- Mathematics (One of the following criteria must be met.
 Any valid standard of proficiency listed

 below can be utilized to apply.)

-- Placed into MAT 081, MAT 106 or higher, or its equivalent using any approved valid
+- Placed into MAT 112 or higher, or its equivalent, using any approved valid placement option (specifically excluding MAT 115 and MAT 240).

-completed through Completed Common Core 1 with a "C" or better within the last three years.
+- Completed Algebra II or Common Core 3 with a "C" or better within the last three years.

-- English Language Arts (One of these following criteria must be met.
+- English Language Arts (One of the following criteria must be met.
 Any valid standard of proficiency listed

 below can be utilized to apply.)